-Let me start with French historian Fernand Braudel, who provided a three-volume world history entitled Civilization and Capitalism, which begins with minute details of how regular people relate to material life and make up the economy in premodern times.
-He then zooms in on the connection between different zones in the 15th to 18th century in a second volume entitled The Wheels of Commerce.
-His observations culminate in a third volume on Perspectives of the World, which analysed the capitalism that had formed by the 20th century: a rapid and financialized world-economy organized around different zones of influence.
+Let me start with French historian Fernand Braudel, who wrote a three-volume world history entitled Civilization and Capitalism which begins with minute details about how regular people related to material life and made up the economy in premodern times.
+He then zooms in on the connection between different spheres in the 15th to 18th century in a second volume entitled The Wheels of Commerce.
+His observations culminate in a third volume on Perspectives of the World, which analysed the capitalism that had formed by the 20th century: a rapid and financialised world-economy organised around different spheres of influence.
 Without discussing elections or governments, Braudel's world history is deeply political, simply by showing how the economy develops as a changing equilibrium of relations between individuals, cities, countries and regions of the world.